acappy99/acappy99/README.md

 - 👋 Hi, I’m Alex, a masters of finance student at West Virginia University
 - 👀 I’m interested in learning about the blockchain and how to program
 - 🌱 I’m currently learning Python, HTML, and SQL
-- 💞️ I’m looking to collaborate on any financial application
+- 💞️ I’m looking to collaborate on any financial or blockchain application
 - 📫 Reach me on twitter @AlexCappadona

 <!---